-For stumps with shallow roots, use a chainsaw and machine to grind them away.
-Deeper root systems take a lot more work.
+For stumps with shallow roots, a professional can use a chainsaw and grind them away.
 Cherry tree stumps with notoriously deep roots can take hours to remove.
-In contrast, conifer trees have shallow roots and can be easier to remove.
-In general, expect to pay an extra £100 (small tree) to £500 (giant tree).
-For a more accurate quote, get in touch with an expert or search for conifer tree removal costs in the UK on Airtasker.
+In contrast, conifer trees have shallow roots and are easier to grind.

 Tree surveys and arborist reports

 This will depend on your policy.
-It is common for policies to cover removal if a tree has caused damage, such as falling in a storm and damaging the house.
-If a tree falls but doesn’t cause any damage, the insurance policy probably won’t cover that.
+It's common for policies to cover removal if a tree falls in a storm and damages the house.
+If the tree falls but doesn’t cause damage, the insurance policy won’t cover that.
 It’s your responsibility to call a tree surgeon to remove the tree.
-An insurance policy usually considers the risk from nearby trees if they are very tall and likely to cause damage.
-Risky trees might mean you pay a higher premium.
-An insurance company shouldn’t ask you to remove a tree, but you’ll want to check if it isn’t protected by a preservation order if they do.

 For mature trees, trim them every three to five years.
-Meanwhile, trimming should be done every two to three years for younger trees.
+For younger trees, trimming should be done every two to three years.
 Fruit trees need a yearly prune to ensure they can regenerate each season.
 A qualified arborist can let you know precisely how often to trim your trees to keep them healthy.
-If you have a tree that needs removing, it pays to shop around for the best price based on your unique circumstances.
-Put up a task on Airtasker and receive offers in minutes.

 Related price guides